ad-si/adriansieber-com/_drafts/germany-you-failed-the-metric-system.md

 ## Date

-The normal way to write a date in Germany is DD.MM.YYYY.
+The common way to write a date in Germany is DD.MM.YYYY.
 The 23.
 September 2015 e.g. would be 23.09.2015.
 This is already better than the absolutely ridiculous US way of using MM/DD/YYYY, but it still sucks.